 Born into the culturally fertile landscape of Adelaide – home of the true eccentric – Bodossian studied drama at Flinders Uni, majoring in the gutter and the stars.
 She quickly became an underground spoken word legend with her raw, poignant, and often absurd style of performance poetry.
 In 2008 she won the SA Young Women Writers’ Award.

-Since moving to the cultural wonderland of Melbourne in 2009 she has appeared on ABC’s Spicks and Specks and Please Like Me, performed at the Woodford Folk Festival, the Falls Festival, The Big Day Out, the Melbourne International Comedy Festival, the Melbourne Fringe, The Adelaide Fringe, and headlined all of Melbourne’s major poetry events.
+Since moving to the cultural wonderland of Melbourne in 2009 she has appeared on ABC’s Spicks and Specks and Please Like Me, performed at the Woodford Folk Festival, the Falls Festival, The Big Day Out, the Melbourne International Comedy Festival, the Melbourne Fringe, The Adelaide Fringe, the Apollo Bay Writers Festival, Voices on the Coast Youth Literature Festival, and headlined all of Melbourne’s major poetry events.
+Last year she won the Melbourne Spoken Word Convenors Choice Award.

 In addition to her solo cabaret work, Amy’s diversity and passion has taken on many incarnations over the years – her absurdest pop duo, The Bad Father, were nominated for a Green Room Award in 2009, and her comic alter ego, Graaahm, starred in the sell out Adelaide Fringe and MICF comedy hit, DOODA.
 Graaahm has become a cult favourite at events and festivals, including Melbourne’s famous Village Festival, and was interviewed on Channel 31’s ‘Comic Box.’